r-dbi/DBItest/cran-comments.md

 ## Test environments
-* ubuntu 14.10, R 3.3.0
+* ubuntu 16.04, R 3.3.1
-* ubuntu 12.04 (on travis-ci), R 3.3.0
+* ubuntu 12.04 (on travis-ci), R 3.3.1
 * win-builder (devel and release)

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* New submission.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+* I checked the single reverse dependency, `bigrquery`, locally.
+  There were no ERRORs, WARNINGs or NOTEs.